alawantech/Djenepocouture/TRANSLATION_IMPLEMENTATION.md

 ### 3. Language Toggle Button
 - **Location**: `src/components/LanguageToggle.jsx`
 - **Features**:
+  - Clear translation text: "Translate to English" / "Traduire en français"
+  - Translation icon from Lucide React (Languages icon)
   - Flag icons (🇫🇷 for French, 🇬🇧 for English)
-  - Language codes (FR/EN)
+  - Matches primary button styling with golden background and white text
-  - Smooth hover animations
+  - Same hover effects as main "View Collection" button
-  - Responsive design for mobile and desktop
+  - Responsive design that adapts text length for different screen sizes
-  - Golden theme matching the website design
+  - Consistent with website's design theme
+  - Prominent and easily recognizable as a translation button
+  - On very small screens, shows abbreviated form (EN/FR) to save space

 ### 4. Updated Components
 All major components have been updated to use the translation system: